Robert Garran: Personal life and retirement

 Garran retired from his governmental positions on 9 February 1932, a fixed retirement date on the day before his sixty-fifth birthday.
 He soon returned to practise as a barrister, and within a month he was made a King's Counsel.
 However, he occasionally carried out more prominent work.
 In 1932, he was selected on the advice of the then Attorney-General John Latham to chair the Indian Defence Expenditure Tribunal, to advise on the dispute between India and the United Kingdom regarding the costs of the military defence of India.
 In 1934, along with John Keating, William Somerville and David John Gilbert, he formed a committee which prepared The Case for Union, the Government of Australia's official reply to the secessionist movement in the state of Western Australia.

 Garran served on ANU's council from 1946 until 1951.
 Garran was also involved with the arts; he was a founding member of the Australian Institute of Arts and Literature and its president 1922-1927.
 He was the vice-president of the Canberra Musical Society, where he sang and played the clarinet, and in 1946 won a national song competition run by the Australian Broadcasting Corporation.
 Garran also published translations of Heinrich Heine's 1827 work Buch der Lieder ("Book of Songs") in 1924, and of the works of Franz Schubert and Robert Schumann in 1946.

-Garran died in 1957 in Canberra.
-He was granted a state funeral, the first given to a public servant of the Government of Australia.
+He was known to be a great lover of poetry and languages.
+Geoffrey Sawer, the ANU Law professor, believed Garran had brought his quiet religious faith to bear in his life of service:"The Commonwealth was fortunate in having through so much of its early history the services of such a man—superbly intelligent, with great practical commonsense, a Christian both in moral rectitude and in loving-kindness, selfless, devoid of any faintest touch of arrogance, priggishness or conceit, with a sense both of humour and of fun."Garran died in 1957 in Canberra.
+He was granted a state funeral, the first given to a public servant of the Government of Australia, and was buried at St John's, Reid.
 He was survived by his four sons; his wife Hilda had died in 1936.
 His memoirs, Prosper the Commonwealth, were published posthumously in 1958, having been completed shortly before his death.